flutter/website/src/get-started/codelab.md

   You need two pieces of software to complete this lab: the [Flutter SDK][] and [an editor][].
-  This codelab assumes Android Studio, but you can use your preferred editor.

   You can run this codelab by using any of the following devices: